-The commands you type do not appear in the HyperTerminal window, unless you set the HyperTerminal up to do so.
-Only the response from the M-LINK is displayed.
-If you prefer to see the commands you are typing, on the HyperTerminal window, click the File menu and execute the following sequence:
+The commands you type will not appear in the terminal window unless you set up the terminal emulator to do so.
+Only the response from the BLU will be displayed.
+If you prefer to see the commands you are typing, enable "Local Echo" or equivalent setting.